 (1-1-0).
 Identify functions, write functional notation, identify domain and range, solve and graph equations, inequalities, and systems of equations.
-(DEVELOPMENTAL COURSE: This course cannot be used to fulfill degree requirements).
+This is a developmental course and cannot be used to fulfill degree requirements.

 MATH-0108 Intermediate Algebra Part Two